-Dense hair, rough, harsh, and about 1 inch in length on the shoulders and body.
-Maybe shorter on the rear and tail.
-Head, neck, chest, stomach and legs have a longer, less harsh coat.
+They have Dense hair, rough, harsh, and about 1 inch in length on the shoulders and body.
+It may be shorter on the rear and tail.
+Head, neck, chest, stomach, and legs have a longer, less harsh coat.

-Shedding: Affenpinschers often appear on lists of dogs that allegedly do not shed.
-The length of time of the growing and shedding cycle varies by breed, age, and by whether the dog is an inside or outside dog.
+Affenpinschers often appear on lists of dogs that allegedly do not shed.
+The length of time of the growing and shedding cycle varies by breed, age, whether the dog is inside or outside dog.
 Frequent grooming reduces the amount of loose fur in the environment.

 Color and Markings

-Black, gray, silver, red, black and tan, or belge are all acceptable.
+Black, gray, silver, red, black, and tan, or bulges are all acceptable.

 Coat Color and Markings

 The Affenpinscher has a rough, swirled coating normally strong black coat, however occasionally gray or brownish.
 Tan or crimson markings could be present.
 The Affenpinscher coat is shaggy, at roughly an inch in length, and the hair is more but less thick on the legs and face.
 The Affenpinscher has a minimal degree of shedding.